ArpithaKamath/ArpithaKamath/README.md

 <p align="center">
 	<samp>
 		I'm Arpitha Kamath, an enthusiastic developer :computer:.
-I have and 3 years of experience in Software Industry and I like solving problems with new approaches.
+I have 3 years of experience in Software Industry and I like solving problems with new approaches.
 Currently I'm expanding my area of interest in cloud based technologies.
   </samp>
 </p>